 - What contributions to social justice have IFP alumni made as leaders in their communities as a result of their fellowship opportunity?

 - What is the link between higher education and social justice?
 How can higher education fellowship programs provide opportunities to address social inequalities?

 IIE is conducting three IFP Global Alumni Surveys during the course of the study.

-In 2021, IIE is planning to administer the third and last IFP Global Alumni Survey, with findings to be distributed by the end of the study in 2023.
+- In 2022, IIE is planning to administer the third and final IFP Global Alumni Survey, with findings to be distributed by the end of the study in 2024.

 In 2018, IIE administered the IFP Organizations Survey, a one-time survey that aimed to document IFP’s impact on organizations where IFP alumni work or volunteer.
 This survey was designed precisely for organizational staff that work or have worked with the IFP alumni.

 IIE is conducting in-country fieldwork to understand better the impact of IFP alumni in their home communities and around the world.

 First Fieldwork Round: From 2016 to 2018, the study team worked with 45 local researchers in 10 IFP locations to conduct local fieldwork.
 This qualitative fieldwork was characterized by a participatory approach that mirrored the collaborative spirit of IFP.

 - Asia: Social Justice Leaders in Action: IFP Impacts in Asia shared the results of focus groups and interviews with 274 alumni and community members in India, Indonesia, and the Philippines.

 - Latin America: Leaders, Contexts, and Complexities: IFP Impacts in Latin America drew upon focus groups and interviews with 268 IFP alumni and community stakeholders in Brazil, Guatemala, and Mexico.